 - Learn oral, comprehension,writing skills, cloze passage, summary, proverbs via exam papers, internet, newspaper, webcam, skype

--PSLE/O level/IB Oral Exam Preparation
+-PSLE/O/A level/IB CHINESE /Oral Exam Preparation

--Learn to do project presentations/newspaper articles
+-Learn to do projects: presentations/book reviews/newspaper articles

 - Sec 1 - 3 Higher Chinese

 Please bring along your IPAD and MOBILE TABLET DEVICES for subsequent lessons